 Users can turn US Topo data layers on and off as needed, zoom in and out to examine specific features or see a broader area, and print the maps in their entirety or in customized sections on a broad array of printing devices.
 Viewing and analytical tools are available for free download from Adobe and TerraGo Technologies.
-File size for each US Topo is about 15-20 megabytes.
+Most US Topo files are between 15 and 30 megabytes in size.

 US Topo maps are produced by the USGS National Geospatial Technical Operations Center.
 The first US Topo prototypes, "Digital Maps - Beta," were made in June 2009.
 A limited number of these maps were made spanning 18 states.
 As of October 2012, the prototype maps were replaced by US Topo maps and the "Digital Maps - Beta" prototype maps are no longer available.
-More information about US Topo maps can be found here.
+More information about the first years of the US Topo project can be found here and here.